nowsecure/owasp-password-strength-test/README.md

 Testing
 -------
-To run the module's test suite, `cd` into its directory and run `grunt`.
+To run the module's test suite, `cd` into its directory and run `npm test`.
 You may first need to run `npm install` to install the required development dependencies.
 (These dependencies are **not** required in a production environment, and facilitate only unit testing.)